The Kiss (2003 film)

 The Kiss is a 2003 direct-to-video film starring Francoise Surel, Eliza Dushku, Terence Stamp, and Billy Zane.

+Plot

-It tells the story of a book editor (Surel) who is entranced by a certain old manuscript about a romance.
-Unfortunately, she discovers that the story is unfinished, so with her roommate (Dushku) she attempts to find the author, only to be disappointed that he (Stamp) is nothing more than a broken man after his wife's death.
+Cara Thompson is a book editor who is entranced by a certain old manuscript about a romance.
+Unfortunately, she discovers that the story is unfinished, so with her roommate Megan, she attempts to find the author, only to be disappointed that he is nothing more than a broken man after his wife's death.
 The editor forms a close friendship with him, and they find the meaning of true love.